Climate emergency

 District Heating Networks (DHN) are a low-carbon method of supplying heat to homes and businesses throughout the borough.
 Excess heat energy that is extracted from renewable sources such as the ground or a water body, or from industrial processes such as manufacturing, is supplied to residential homes and businesses through a network of pipes.

-Following feasibility study in 2023, detailed proposals for the initial phase of a district heat network was developed, which was approved by cabinet in February 2025.
-The Phase 1 of the network will take heat from Thames Water Mogden sewage treatment works to supply low-carbon heating to buildings in Isleworth and Brentford.
-The subsequent phases will expand this to supply heating to Hounslow and Feltham, with potential to extend to Hounslow.
+Phase one of the network will take heat from Thames Water Mogden sewage treatment works to supply low-carbon heating to buildings in Isleworth and Brentford.
+Subsequent phases will expand to Hounslow and Feltham, with potential to extend to all the across the borough to Heathrow.

-The heat network proposal will make important contribution to wider borough net zero targets, delivering low-carbon heating at lower overall cost, while also improving local air quality and mitigating grid constraints.
+The heat network will make an important contribution to wider borough net zero targets, delivering low cost decarbonised heat , while also improving local air quality and mitigating grid constraints.

 Further detail can be found in the Hounslow Heat Network project cabinet report